deeplearning4j/deeplearning4j/gettingstarted.md

 			<version>0.0.3.2</version>
          </dependency>

-* For natural-language processing (NLP), add this dependency to your POM file:
+		// For natural-language processing (NLP), add this dependency to your POM file

 	 <dependency>
        	    <groupId>org.deeplearning4j</groupId>